roshanmaind/digit-recognizer/README.md

 to build the project.
 You will find the produced binary in the /bin folder.

-4. To empty the bin folder type in the terminal (navigated to the project directory)
+4. To empty the /bin folder type in the terminal (navigated to the project directory)
 	```
 	./empty_build.sh
 	```

 ### Use

-Launch a terminal naviagted to the bin folder in this project.
+Launch a terminal naviagted to the /bin folder in this project.
 To launch the program, enter
 ```
 ./recog [options]
 ```

-Check "options_help.txt" file in the "docs" folder of the project for a list of options and their meanings.
+Check "options_help.txt" file in the /docs folder of the project for a list of options and their meanings.
 Or just type
 ```
 ./recog
 ```